Archive for March, 2008

 A Wellfleet Walk

 Friday, March 21st, was the first full day of Spring, and here in the outer reaches of Cape Cod, it was more lion than lamb.
-The temperature hovered in the thirties, and there was a steady wind roaring out of the West.
-But the sun was shining in a cloudless sky, and after weeks cooped up in the city, I had to get out for a stroll.
-As it happens, I had a camera along, so readers may join me, if they like, on a three-mile mosey along the northern and western rim of Wellfleet Harbor.
+The temperature hovered in the thirties, and all day a steady wind roared out of the West.
+But the sun was shining in a cloudless sky, and after weeks cooped […]

 Service Notice